Psychology - B.S.

 - Articulate a plan to establish a professional identity, and to pursue professional development in the field of psychology.

-Upon completion of the Counseling specialization, graduates are expected to:
+Upon completion of the Counseling specialization (offered at the Providence and Charlotte campuses), graduates are expected to:

 - Demonstrate effective counseling skills/techniques within a supervised clinical setting and explain the roles and functions of human service agencies within the community.

 Graduates of the program are expected to demonstrate knowledge of the ways in which psychological theories explain human behavior, professional and ethical practices, social and cultural diversity, and psychological research methods.
 Graduates are prepared to enter graduate school in a variety of psychology disciplines (e.g., counseling, clinical, industrial/organizational), or immediately enter the workforce in fields such as human resources, public affairs, business and the helping professions.

 A four-year program leading to the bachelor of science degree